5 Reasons Why Investing in Property in Hull Will Create Wealth

-This article aims to educate the reader on the 5 fundamentals of professional property investing specifically focused on the city of Hull in the East Riding of Yorkshire
+This article aims to educate the reader on the five fundamentals of professional property investing focused explicitly on the city of Hull in the East Riding of Yorkshire

 The topics covered

 When investing in property, you can benefit by borrowing from the Bank using the power of leverage.
 Typically, a buy-to-let mortgage requires you to put a 25% deposit down, and the Bank will provide the remaining 75% of the property’s purchase price.
 Where else can you get them to do that?
 Banks will lend you money to buy property.
 They are less likely to lend you money to grow your business and will not lend you money to buy stocks and shares.
 Despite what the media says, they understand that property is still a safe, secure asset.
 To show you the power of leverage, let me show you an illustration.
 You have 100,000 to spend on an investment property.
 The following scenarios show how you can spend that money.

 Scenario 1 – Buying one property worth 100K with all your cash

 Buying one house without a mortgage.
 Put down 100K and buy the property outright.
 The following year, inflation raised the price of that property by 5%.
 The property is now worth 105K.
 You currently have a property worth 105K and equity of 5K in that property.

 Scenario 2 – Buying four properties, each worth 100K, with a mortgage on each

 You put a 25K deposit down on each property and a mortgage for the remaining 75K, spending all your 100K across four properties, not just one property this time.
 The following year, inflation raises the prices of that property by 5%, the same as scenario 1.
 Each property is now worth 105K.
 However, now you have 4 of them, so you benefit from the 5K equity in each.
 So you now have 20K equity instead of the 5K in scenario 1.
 You have still spent the same amount of money but have benefited from leverage of money from the Bank.